 - 512GB + SSD hard drive space, 1TB or more preferable

-Choosing the best laptop for your graphic design software
+Choosing the best laptop or desktop for your graphic design software

 Finally, most creatives have a handful of design programmes they do the majority of their work on – so always make sure to check the recommended hardware specs given by the developer.
-Here are some of the requirements from a few of the most popular graphic design suites:
+Here are some of the requirements from a few of the most popular graphic design suites to point you in the right direction:

 |Programme||RAM||GPU / VRAM||Disk Space||Screen Resolution|